abweiner18/Atom_Preview/Install_Packages.rst

 How to Install Atom Packages to Enable Highlighted Syntax and Previewing
 *************************************************************************************

-There a lot of ways to customize Atom.
+There are a lot of ways to customize Atom.
 Several customized "core packages" come pre-loaded with your Atom install.
 Other packages you need to install yourself.

 HTML
 ----------